AdobeDocs/workfront.en/help/quicksilver/workfront-basics/work-with-custom-forms/export-custom-forms-details.md

 ## Prerequisites

-Before you start, you must:
+Before you start, you must have all of the following:

+1. Have a custom form created for a specific object where you want to export it from.
+1. Have the custom form attached to the object

+   Or

-* Have a custom form attached to an object or have the correct access to attach a custom form and edit the information on the form.
+   Have the correct access to attach a custom form and edit the information on the form.

+For information about creating custom forms, see [Create or edit a custom form](../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).

 For information about attaching forms to objects, see [Add a custom form to an object](../../workfront-basics/work-with-custom-forms/add-a-custom-form-to-an-object.md).

-  For information about creating custom forms, see [Create or edit a custom form](../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).

 ## Export information in the Details section

-Exporting information from the Details section of an object is identical for all objects.
+Exporting information from the Details section of an object is identical for all objects where it is suppoorted.

 1. Go to a project, task, ```portfolio, program,``` or issue for which you have at least View permissions.
 1. Click the **"Details" item** on the left panel, such as **Task Details**.